freezer333/cmps130/course/hw/hw_cs_elective/index.md

 Completed in 0.000129 seconds.
 ```

+## Analysis Report
+As part of this assignment, I also ask that you turn in a short (1 page) writeup on your findings regarding efficiency and programming experience of C++ relative to Python.

+### Runtime and memory efficiency
+It will likely come as no surprise which language is faster once you run them, but I'd like you to explain the performance difference - why is one faster than the other?
+Is there any way to mitigate these problems in the slower language?

+### Programming experience
+Please comment on which language you found more convenient to write the program in.
+Which parts of the program were easier to write with a particular language?

 ## Testing
-Unless you have unusually impressive skills, you might not get this to work the first time your run your program.
+Unless you have *unusually* impressive skills, you might not get this to work the first time your run your program.
 Below is the actual matrix that would be generated for Samples 1 and 2.
 You might want to print yours out, so you can compare to see what could be going wrong..

 Sample 1